- At an incredible 1,943 feet, Oregon’s Crater Lake is the number one deepest lake in the U.S.

 Now that we’ve seen the 15 deepest lakes in the United States, let’s take a look at some of the most fascinating lakes across the country, ranging from 1,943 feet to some shallower lakes that are still worth your attention.
 You might notice that the water levels in these lakes throughout various regions of the U.S. tend to change over the seasons and years, sometimes significantly, which has shuffled this list to where we stand now in 2022.

-As the deepest lake in the entire country, Crater Lake ranks the ninth deepest lake globally and the second deepest lake in North America.
+Crater Lake ranks ninth as the deepest lake globally, and it’s also the deepest lake in the United States.
 Crater Lake has a maximum depth of 1,949 feet and is known for its incredibly blue-hued waters.
 Despite the lake’s depth, it still manages to keep its rich blue hue as there are no other entrances or waterways to deliver salt, debris, or mineral deposits into the lake.

 The lake’s water is completely fine and pristine as all its water comes directly from snow or rain.
 As Crater Lake preserves all its 18.7 cubic kilometers of water pure and clean, it is also considered one of Earth’s cleanest and clearest lakes.
 The lake is an actual crater lake and also boasts a fine beauty, making it one of the most visited and sought-after attractions in the Crater National Park, where tourists can experience swimming in approved spots.

-Measuring a maximum depth of 1,645 feet or 501 meters, Lake Tahoe ranks the second deepest lake in the country and the fourth deepest in North America.
-This second entry on our list of the deepest great lakes, sits in the Sierra Nevada, between Nevada and California.
+Measuring a maximum depth of 1,645 feet, Lake Tahoe ranks as the second deepest lake in the country.
+Lake Tahoe sits in the Sierra Nevada Mountains, between Nevada and California.
 With a volume of 150.7 cubic kilometers, it is also one of the largest lakes in the country by water volume.
-This alpine lake also separates itself from other lakes in the U.S. because of its famous pure water.
+It also separates itself from other lakes in the U.S. because of its famous pure water.
 Lake Tahoe contains one of the cleanest waters globally with a percentage of 99.994%, just a few points behind distilled water with 99.998% standard purity.

 Lake Chelan ranks as the third deepest lake in the United States, the sixth deepest in North America, and the 25th in the world.
+The lake is comprised of two basins, with one significantly shallower than the other.
 Its deepest point measures 1,486 feet or 453 meters down, located at its second basin.
-The lake comprises two basins, with one significantly shallower than the other.
 Lake Chelan is narrow, measuring about 50.5 miles long, and is located in Chelan County, Washington.
 Lake Chelan also holds the title of the largest lake in the state in all categories.
 A range of mountains surrounding the glacier-fed lake also enhances its natural beauty.

 Lake Superior is also known as a critical shipping lane and thousands of ships move across it every year.
 It is also known for its intense storms and dangerous waters.
 The southern shore of this fourth deepest great lake is known as the Graveyard of Ships and hundreds of wrecks lie on the bottom.
 The deep water of Lake Superior is unusually cold, which preserves these wrecks in pristine condition.

-With a maximum depth that reaches 1,150 feet or 350 meters deep, Lake Pend Oreille in the Northern Idaho Panhandle ranks as the fifth deepest lake in the United States and ninth in North America.
+With a maximum depth that reaches 1,150 feet, Lake Pend Oreille in the Northern Idaho Panhandle ranks as the fifth deepest lake in the United States and ninth in North America.
 Lake Pend Oreille measures 383 square kilometers in surface area, making it the biggest lake in Idaho.
 The lake also boasts an impressive history that started as early as the Ice Age.
 As melted glaciers formed it, this natural lake has provided water and other functions since pre-recorded history.

 The Iliamna Lake is the largest lake in Alaska and the third largest lake completely within U.S. territory.
 Its deepest point measures up to 988 feet or 301 meters and contains a water volume of 27.2 cubic miles or 115 cubic kilometers.
 It also ranks as the 24th largest lake in North America, with a surface area of 2,622 square kilometers.